ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

    "DATETIME",
    "DATE");

- -- In the dailyActivity_merged table we saw that there is a column called ActivityDate, let's check to see what it looks like
- -- One way to check if something follows a particular pattern is to use a regular expression.
- -- In this case we use the regular expression for a timestamp format to check if the column follows that pattern.
- -- The is_timestamp column demonstrates that this column is a valid timestamp column SELECT
+ -- In the dailyActivity_merged table we saw that there is a column called ActivityDay -- Use a regular expression for a timestamp format to check if the column ActivityDay follows that pattern -- The is_timestamp column demonstrates that this column is a valid timestamp column SELECT
  ActivityDate,